dmitry1210/kamaelix-keksby.github.io/README.md

 ## The landing page of the cat accessories and fashion store "The Great Gatsby" created based on HTML & CSS courses on htmlacademy.ru

-Plan to add some interactive behavior (popus, forms, etc.) using JavaScript
+Plan to add some interactive behavior (pop-ups, forms, etc.) using JavaScript

 Webpage preview:
 ---